CX-0018 Dataspace Connectivity v.3.3.1

 Figure 1: Framework of data exchange

 Note: At time of the release, the Identity Wallet solution is not decentralized yet.
-However, this standard already provides most of the infrastructure to operate Wallets (IATP-Credential-Services) in a distributed manner.
+However, this standard already provides most of the infrastructure to operate Wallets (DCP-Credential-Services) in a distributed manner.
 More information about the SSI-infrastructure can be found in the relevant standards.

 1.3 CONFORMANCE AND PROOF OF CONFORMITY